liferay/liferay-apps-content-targeting/README.markdown

 ## Development

+The *master* branch of this repository will always contain the latest release available of the app.

+The latest work can be found in the branch *develop*.

 The master branch of the Liferay Audience Targeting application is developed for Liferay 6.2 CE using the 6.2 version of the plugins SDK.